-The use of ecosystem monitoring and modelling information is specifically required or requested by the

-NPFMC, notably the use of ecosystem indicators in the SAFE process, multispecies models, and the FEAST spatial model (although these are used more in EBS than in the AI or GOA).
-This therefore provides a mechanism by which the role of the stocks under consideration in the food web is assessed and monitored, and its relative importance as a prey species is determined and evaluated.
-While several of these flatfish species are prey for pollock and the endangered Steller sea lion, they are not the primary food source.
-Further, none of the flatfish species appears to be a substantive portion of a predator's diet so it is not expected that a change in a flatfish species' population would have a great effect on prey availability.
-It is noted that through catch reporting and observer monitoring of all fleets, all sources of fishing mortality on the stocks under consideration are taken into account in assessing the state of the stocks under consideration, including discards, unobserved mortality, incidental mortality, unreported catches, and catches in other fisheries.
+In addition, food-web modelling using Ecopath/Ecosim has been carried out for EBS, AI and GOA, providing predominantly guild-level analyses of cumulative and ecosystem level indicators.
+The use of ecosystem monitoring and modelling information is specifically required or requested by the NPFMC, notably the use of ecosystem indicators in the SAFE process and multispecies models (although these are used more in EBS than in the AI or GOA).
+This therefore provides a mechanism by which the role of the stocks under consideration in the food web is assessed and monitored, and their relative importance as a prey species is determined and evaluated.
+While Atka mackerel and rockfish are prey for the endangered Steller sea lion, they are not the primary food source.
+Further, none of these species appears to be a substantive portion of a predator's diet so it is not expected that a change in a species' population would have a great effect on prey availability.
+It is noted that, through catch reporting and observer monitoring of all fleets, all sources of fishing mortality on the stocks under consideration are taken into account in assessing the state of the stocks under consideration, including discards, unobserved mortality, incidental mortality, unreported catches, and catches in other fisheries.